 The course builds students' reading and written proficiency at the advance level while increasing their knowledge of Spanish for Criminal Justice.
 This course provides an exploration of selected themes of Spanish for Law enforcement with a critical reading of a crime novel.
-Our course materials will range from vocabulary practice, crime novel, and production of situational videos.
-Students will be provided with a firsthand reading and writing experience and an opportunity to practice situational skills for Spanish for Criminal Justice.
+Our course materials will range from vocabulary practice, watching and discussing a crime series, and reading and analyzing a crime novel.
+Students will be provided with a firsthand reading and writing experience and an opportunity to practice communicative and cultural skills for Spanish for Criminal Justice.

 Students who are pursuing careers in criminal justice and/or students of law will find the course beneficial for their career development.
-Criminal justice professionals in the community with previous Spanish intermediate knowledge will find this course appropriate to refine reading, writing, and speaking skills, focusing on vocabulary relevant to criminal justice.
+Criminal justice professionals in the community with previous Spanish intermediate knowledge will find this course appropriate to refine reading, writing, and speaking skills, and focusing on vocabulary relevant to criminal justice.

-Instruction includes bottom-up and bottom-down approaches to learning the relevant grammar and vocabulary for future or present professionals in the fields of social work, Criminal Justice and the law.
+Instruction includes macro and micro approaches to learning the relevant grammar and vocabulary for future or present professionals in the fields of social work, Criminal Justice and the law.